Your Cover Letter

 - Your primary source of information is the company's website.

-- The Labour Market Information (LMI Online) website can provide information on the company’s sector of activity as well as job prospects and average wages.
+- The Exploring sectors of activity page can provide information on the company’s sector of activity as well as job prospects and average wages.

 - Find out what the job involves.